Quick Format vs Full Format- What's the Difference?

 The Difference Between Full and Quick Formatting

-Time TakenLess time is taken as file system information is deleted and the file allocation table is cleared.It takes longer (almost twice as long) as your entire storage device will be scanned for bad sectors, all data will be erased, and file systems will be rebuilt.
+Time TakenLess time is taken as file system information is deleted, and the file allocation table is cleared.Takes longer (almost twice as long) as the entire storage device is scanned for bad sectors, all data is erased, and file systems are rebuilt.

-UtilityQuick Formatting is primarily used to free up space on your system.Full Format is used when the goal is to erase data or eliminate viruses and bad sectors permanently.
+UtilityPrimarily used to free up space on your system.Used when the goal is to erase data or eliminate viruses and bad sectors permanently.

 When to Consider Formatting?